webplatform/docs/concepts/IntrotoArt/index.md

 In designing for the web today, interactivity plays a large part and using an existing static design elements and new web design endeavor must take this into account.
 The interactivity delivers [http://www.uxmatters.com/glossary/ user experience (UX)] which, if well designed, can enrich user's experience on the site with intuitive navigation, easy accessibility to target information, brand experience among other things.

+Some of the tools, elements and things that are used and considered in graphic designs are:

 *Typography
+*Negative space
 *Color
 *Line
 *Shape
+*Photograhy
 *Spacing
 *Positioning
 *Mass